About

 The Sea Cargo Charter is consistent with the policies and ambitions of the International Maritime Organization, a UN agency responsible for regulating shipping globally, including the 2023 IMO GHG Strategy (formally known as the 2023 IMO Strategy on Reduction of GHG Emissions from Ships or Resolution MEPC.377(80)).
 This revised ambition states that emissions from international shipping should reach net-zero by or around 2050 compared to 2008 levels, with interim targets in 2030 and 2040, and considers full lifecycle emissions in a “well-to-wake” CO2e perspective.

-The Sea Cargo Charter is intended to evolve over time to include other issues where the collective influence of charterers can help improve the contribution the industry and its charterers can make to society.
+The Sea Cargo Charter is intended to evolve over time to include other issues where the collective influence of charterers and shipowners can help improve the contribution the industry and its charterers can make to society.

 SIMILAR INITIATIVES